15th Transport Aviation Brigade: History

 In 1995, the regiment received Antonov An-30B aircraft and personnel from the disbanded 86th Independent Long-Range Reconnaissance Squadron.

 On February 17, 1997, the 1st ATR was reformed as the 15th Transport Aviation Brigade.

 In 2001 the brigade was known as 15th Aviation Special Purpose Brigade.

 In 2008, officers of the unit restored the children's aircraft modeling laboratory from scratch.

 Russo-Ukrainian war

 Since the spring of 2014, the unit's servicemen have taken part in the war in eastern Ukraine.

-On August 22, 2018, by the Decree of the President of Ukraine, the 15th Transport Aviation Brigade was awarded the honorary title "after the aircraft designer Oleg Antonov".
+On August 22, 2018, by the Decree of the President of Ukraine, the 15th Transport Aviation Brigade was awarded the honorary title named after Oleg Antonov.